-Importation of aquatic animals and aquatic animal products for processing for human consumption from a country, zone or compartment not declared free from necrotising hepatopancreatitis
+Importation of aquatic animals or aquatic animal products for processing for human consumption from a country, zone or compartment not declared free from infection with IMNV

-When importing, for processing for human consumption, aquatic animals or aquatic animal products of species referred to in Article 9.5.2. from a country, zone or compartment not declared free from NHP, the Competent Authority of the importing country should assess the risk and, if justified, require that:
+When importing, for processing for human consumption, aquatic animals of a species referred to in Article 9.5.2., or aquatic animal products derived thereof, from a country, zone or compartment not declared free from infection with IMNV, the Competent Authority of the importing country should assess the risk and, if justified, require that:

-- 1) the consignment is delivered directly to and held in quarantine or containment facilities until processing into one of the products referred to in point 1 of Article 9.5.3., or products described in point 1 of Article 9.5.11., or other products authorised by the Competent Authority, and - 2) water used in transport and all effluent and waste materials from the processing are treated in a manner that ensures inactivation of Candidatus Hepatobacter penaei or is disposed in a manner that prevents contact of waste with susceptible species.
+- the consignment is delivered directly to, and held in, quarantine or containment facilities until processed into one of the products referred to in point 1 of Article 9.5.3. or in point 1 of Article 9.5.11., or other products authorised by the Competent Authority; and - 2) all containers and water used in transport are treated to ensure inactivation of IMNV or disposed of in a biosecure manner in accordance with Chapters 4.3., 4.7. and 5.5.; and - 3) all processing effluent and waste materials are treated to ensure inactivation of IHHNV or disposed of in a biosecure manner in accordance with Chapters 4.3. and 4.7.